 Bind f to a function with the given parameters and definition (e) and evaluate body.
 The function will be treated as aliasing any free variables in e.
 The function is not in scope of itself, and hence cannot be recursive.

-See also Shape Declarations.
+'''

 loop pat = initial for x in a do loopbody

+'''